-Commissioner furious after police station turns away rape victim again
+Commissioner furious after police station turns away rape victim AGAIN

 The Western Cape police commissioner says she is horrified by an incident in which a woman who wanted to report an alleged rape at Khayelitsha police station was told to come back the next day.

-The same police station was involved in a case reported by the Sunday Times in September 2019, when a mother made five attempts over four days to report the rape of her three-year-old daughter.
+The same police station was involved in a case reported by SowetanLIVE's sister publication the Sunday Times in September 2019, when a mother made five attempts over four days to report the rape of her three-year-old daughter.

 Lt-Gen Yolisa Matakata said on Wednesday that the police officer who turned the woman away on Monday would face a disciplinary investigation.